fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 If you receive a lot of spam messages in your inbox, the best you can do is to contact the email provider to ask if spam filtering can be improved.

-Also, FairEmail can show a small red warning flag when DKIM, SPF or [DMARC](https://en.wikipedia.org/wiki/DMARC) authentication failed on the receiving server.
+Also, FullEmail can show a small red warning flag when DKIM, SPF or [DMARC](https://en.wikipedia.org/wiki/DMARC) authentication failed on the receiving server.
 You can enable/disable [authentication verification](https://en.wikipedia.org/wiki/Email_authentication) in the display settings.

-FairEmail can show a warning flag too if the domain name of the (reply) email address of the sender does not define an MX record pointing to an email server.
+FullEmail can show a warning flag too if the domain name of the (reply) email address of the sender does not define an MX record pointing to an email server.
 This can be enabled in the receive settings.
 Be aware that this will slow down synchronization of messages significantly.

 If the domain name of the sender and the domain name of the reply address differ,